ibm-messaging/mq-mft/mft-metrics-exporter/README.md

 IBM MQ Managed File Transfer agents publish status messages to SYSTEM.FTE topic on coordination queue manager.
 The status messages include agent, transfer status, monitor status and others.
 The content of the messages is in Xml format which may not be very useful if the data needs to be visualized.
 Most modern applications use Json as the format.

 This application subscribes to SYSTEM.FTE topic and consumes the Xml messages.
-The Xml messages are then converted to Json which can then be pushed to Prometheus
+The Xml messages are then converted to Json which can then be pushed to Prometheus.

 The Json format message is pushed to Prometheus using pushgateway for monitoring and visualization.
 The Pushgateway temporarily holds the Json format messages and lets the prometheus server scrape the data from the https pushgateway source, Grafana uses the data from the prometheus to display the dashboard.